planningcenter/pco_api_ruby/README.md

 ## Errors

-The following errors may be raised, which you should rescue in most circumstances.
+The following errors may be raised by the library, depending on the API response status code.

 | HTTP Status Codes   | Error Class                                                               |
 | ------------------- | ------------------------------------------------------------------------- |